masudhabib/finalproject/README.md

 5) In each iteration we check for white space and skip it every time.
 Moreover, we have an exception for input data errors.

+# Compiling from the source code

+### Pre-requisite for build/run

+- Any OS with Python2/ Pyhthon3 interpreter
+- Any Python IDE ( I used VSCode)

+#### Running the Program
+Import project in VsCode or Pycharm and run the "parserevaluation.py"

+You'll see the outputs for sample mathematical inputs.

+##### Exception Handiling Testing

+If you are running python2 then you can uncomment (remove # from #print) last line in  file "parserevaluation.py given below or add your sample input to test Exeption Handling

+"#print (calculate("-(7 + 2..4) * 31"))"